 Step 1: Review the various tracks and sessions

 Determine which sessions you want to attend and justify this selection to your boss.
-With over 35 sessions, you can be sure you'll be able to craft a curriculum that will provide you and your organization with the information you need.
+With over 6 live and 25 virtual sessions, you can be sure you'll be able to craft a curriculum that will provide you and your organization with the information you need.
 Select the ones that are most beneficial to you, your team and company.

 Is your organization struggling with employee retention?
 Show your supervisor the sessions that cover talent management and engagement tactics.
 If your organization has a challenge, there are certainly sessions that will provide you with a solution.